DecentricCorp/Lightrail-API-Docs/use-cases/stripe-split.md

 }
 ```

 A successful response to these calls will look like the following.
-Depending on the endpoint there may be some other attributes in the response object which are not of significant consequence in this use-case.
+Depending on the endpoint there may be other attributes in the response object which are not significant in this use-case.

 ```Json
 {